Archive

 Michael Andrews Landscapes

 6 Jun - 29 Jul 2005 Many of these works have not previously been exhibited.
 Michael Andrews (1929 -95), who died ten years ago this July, was one of the greatest British painters of the twentieth century.
-He was also one of the least prolific artists, making this exhibition a rare opportunity to see works,...
+He was also one of the least prolific artists, making this exhibition a rare opportunity to see works, many...
 Read more -

 Edward Burra.
 Real and Surreal